mongodb/docs/source/includes/fact-hidden-indexes.rst

 MongoDB offers the ability to hide or unhide indexes from the query planner.
-By hiding an index from the planner, users can evaluate the potential impact of dropping an index without actually dropping the index.
+By hiding an index from the planner, you can evaluate the potential impact of dropping an index without actually dropping the index.

-If after the evaluation, the user decides to drop the index, the user can drop the hidden index; i.e. you do not need to unhide it first to drop it.
+If after the evaluation, the user decides to drop the index, you can drop the hidden index; i.e. you do not need to unhide it first to drop it.